Mixtera: A Data Plane for Foundation Model Training: 's Design

-\textbf{Dataflow.} \mixtera{} follows a server-client model.
-As shown in~\Cref{fig:mixtera-system}, the server runs on a node and each training node runs client instances.
-Users first register samples at the server to populate the metadata database.
-They then can submit queries.
+\textbf{Executing a query.} Before submitting a query, users catalog all samples at the server. \revA{This involves defining the data schema as a Python class, which allows \mixtera{} workers to scan all samples and populate the database.} Users then can submit queries.
 A query is executed at the server in two phases.
-First, \mixtera{} applies static filters from the query (e.g., English-only) to obtain all samples eligible for training.
+First, \mixtera{} applies static filters from the query (e.g., English-only) to obtain all samples eligible for training (\texttt{QueryResult}).
 Second, during training, the server distributes \emph{chunks} of that query result to the client(s), which specify which samples to train on.
 The server ensures that the chunks are distributed correctly, i.e., tensor- and pipeline parallel stages receive the same input data.
-The server generates chunks according to the current mixture, i.e., it iteratively takes samples from the query result generated in the first phase of query execution, such that data in the chunk follow the current mixture.
+The server generates chunks according to the current mixture, i.e., it iteratively takes samples from the query result such the chunk abides by the current mixture.
 As an iterable data loader, \mixtera{} faces the challenges of determinism and checkpointing.
 We address this by shuffling based on the query and support to load/store the query state.

-\textbf{Chunks.} \mixtera{} does not store the sample payloads, but rather only the metadata of each sample.
-During training, the nodes receive \emph{chunks}.
-A chunk is a fixed-size collection of pointers to samples in files.
-They tell the client which samples which file to load and train on (e.g., sample 10 in file \texttt{wikipedia.jsonl.zst}).
-The files can be local, in a distributed filesystem, or cloud storage.

-Storing and distributing pointers to samples instead has several advantages.
-First, users can store data in their locations of choice (e.g., an object store, or an distributed filesystem).
-Chunks are independent of the filesystem structure (G1).
-Second, it allows \mixtera{} to support dynamic mixtures (G4), as the data composition of chunks can change over time.
-Third, the pointer-model avoids creating a data fetching bottleneck at the \mixtera{} server.
-The server only creates chunks and each client fetches the data they need.
-Fourth, we avoid a lock-in effect on \mixtera{} and allow for easy adoption on existing data collections (G2).
-Last, we natively support other modalities like images, which would not be straightforward to ingest at scale into a database.

-\textbf{Mixtures.} Users can use any subset of sample properties to define a mixture.
-Users can even change the properties that they mix on during training with dynamic mixture schedules.
-To handle this, \mixtera{} implements a \texttt{MixtureKey} abstraction that allows users to describe which samples they want to use.
-The keys also implement flexible property matching to define which samples to use during chunk generation (\Cref{subsubsec:impl-chunkgen}).